BSDExabio/SAFA/StructuralAlignmentWorkflow/README.md

 ### Simple Example
 See the `example` subdirectory that houses two instances of the structural alignment workflow where the total number alignments are 'small' and 'large'.
+The two bash scripts were used to run the workflow for these two examples.

 ## Installation of US-align2